Frequently Asked Questions

 Students can be admitted any time before the April 15 decision deadline, although almost all offers go out well before this deadline.
 The earliest possibility is the second half of January.

-The Department of Physics and Astronomy is committed to the success of our graduate students and therefore, our financial support package generally covers five consecutive years of graduate study.
+If you are accepted into the PhD program, the Department of Physics and Astronomy is committed to the success of our graduate students and therefore, our financial support package generally covers five consecutive years of graduate study.
 This is provided that a student remains in good academic standing and is in residence, either in the Department or at an appropriate research facility.
 Below are just a few fellowship opportunities.
 Additional information is available about department, University, and external funding.
+Accepted MS students will not recieve any financial support and are self-funded.

 In the Dietrich School of Arts and Sciences, McNair students who apply for admission are eligible to be nominated by departments for multi-year fellowships that generally carry a stipend and tuition coverage.
 Graduate application fees are waived for all graduate programs in the Dietrich School of Arts and Sciences.
 In addition, in the Dietrich School of Arts and Sciences, Graduate Studies will pay for any McNair scholar who is admitted into one of the School's graduate programs to visit the campus.
 Applicants should direct all inquiries to their Arts and Sciences Department.